mrocklin/blog/_posts/work/2013-08-28-Thread-First.md

 for line in lines[2:5]:
     tokens = line.split()
     int_columns.append(int(tokens[0]))
-    float_columns.append([float(tok) for tok in tokens[0]])
+    float_columns.append([float(tok) for tok in tokens[1:]])

 # Second table
 ....
 {% endhighlight %}

 This solution is standard but, in my colleague's words, not particularity "cute".
 He wanted to know if there was a "cute" language idiom to handle tasks like these.
-I've been programming in a functional style for a while now.
+I've been programming in a functional style for a while now and decided to see if that paradigm could offer a better option.
 After some back and forth with him I stabilized on the following solution.

 {% highlight python %}